awln/urban8k-audio-classifier/README.md

 # urban8k-audio-classifier
 <p> Urban8k sound classification based on an AlexNet convolutional neural network architecture </p>
-<p> An important aspect is the preprocessing of the audio for defining characteristics in audio classes by taking the mel cepstral coefficient of the filter bank energies.</p>
+<p> An important aspect is the preprocessing of the audio for defining characteristics.
+This is done by taking the short fourier transform of the signal with a small time frame, then applying the mel filter bank on the periodogram.
+We then calculate the mel cepstral coefficient of the filter bank energies then use this processed audio for machine learning.</p>
 <p> Dataset found at https://urbansounddataset.weebly.com/urbansound8k.html </p>

 ### Dependencies